post detail page top

 WFM: Façade design and building performance are interrelated.
 Could you please discuss on Energy Conservation Building Code (ECBC) requirements for efficient facades and fenestration?

-Sanjay Seth (SS): As already mentioned, minimum energy performance standards for building envelopes is integral part of ECBC.
+Sanjay Seth (SS): As already mentioned, minimum energy performance standards for building envelopes are an integral part of ECBC.
 Co-efficient of performance for Solar Heat Gain Coefficient (SHGC), U-values, Visible Light Transmittance (VLT) and air-leakage for windows and skylights have been prescribed in the code for the various climatic zones of the country.
 It is important to note that the ECBC is a designed standard and does not prescribe any technology or product.

 WFM: What are the most important features that a building professional should look for regarding windows, doors and skylights?

 Sanjay Seth (SS): Building Envelope is one of the most critical components in the overall design of a building.
 A well-designed envelope will minimize heat gain and dependence on artificial lighting for a building.
-While designing a building, the aspects of Wall to Window Ratio (WWR) and Solar Heat Gain Coefficient (SHGC) together with optimum orientation of windows and shading devices minimize heat gain into the building thereby reducing energy conservation to the extent of 25 percent on account of lighting and air conditioning.
+While designing a building, the aspects of Wall to Window Ratio (WWR) and Solar Heat Gain Coefficient (SHGC) together with the optimum orientation of windows and shading devices minimize heat gain into the building thereby reducing energy conservation to the extent of 25 per cent on account of lighting and air conditioning.

-In case where skylights are provided in a building, Skylight Roof Ration (SRR) should also comply with the provisions of the code.
+In cases where skylights are provided in a building, Skylight Roof Ration (SRR) should also comply with the provisions of the code.
 It is important to note that in a tropical country like India, the maximum heat ingress in a building is through the roof, as it is exposed to sunlight for most duration of the day.
-Providing insulation in the roof, shading and improving Solar Reflective Index (SRI) will minimize heat gain into the building thereby reducing the cooling loads.
+Providing insulation in the roof, shading and improving the Solar Reflective Index (SRI) will minimize heat gain into the building thereby reducing the cooling loads.
 The requirements for WWR & SHGC coefficients for the different climatic zones are prescribed in the ECBC.

 Jawaharlal Nehru Medical College, Aligarh